waitinfuture/emapreduce/intl.en-US/Data Development/FAQ about data development.md

 ## How do I set the authentication method of HiveServer2 to LDAP?

+1. Log on to the [EMR console](https://emr.console.aliyun.com/).
-1. 2.
-In the top navigation bar, select the region where your cluster resides.
-Select the resource group as required.
-By default, all resources of the account appear.
+2. In the top navigation bar, select the region where your cluster residesand select a resource group based on your business requirements.
 3. Click the **Cluster Management** tab.
 4. Find the cluster whose HiveServer2 authentication method you want to change and click **Details** in the **Actions** column.
-5. In the left-side navigation pane, click **Cluster Service** and then **Hive**.
+5. In the left-side navigation pane, choose **Cluster Service** \> **Hive**.
 6. Set the authentication method of HiveServer2 to LDAP and restart HiveServer2.
     1. Click the **Configure** tab.
 In the **Service Configuration** section, click the **hiveserver2-site** tab.